-A diesel engine generator's troubleshooting process might be difficult because of many potential problems.
+Many potential problems might complicate a diesel engine generator's troubleshooting process.
 The general procedures you can take to diagnose a diesel engine generator are as follows:

 Verify the fuel supply: Ensure the generator has sufficient fuel and that its energy is pure and uncontaminated.

 Look into the air supply: Make that the engine has enough airflow and that the air filter is clean.

 3. Look over the electrical system: Verify that the battery is functioning correctly and that all electrical connections are tight.

 4. Ensure the engine oil is at the right level by checking the oil level since low oil levels might harm the engine.